kolkhis/tech-notes/homelab/cloud-init.md

 ---

 ## 4. Convert the VM into a Proxmox Cloud-Init Template
-If you're using Proxmox, create a template for future Terraform use.
+On the Proxmox node, create a template for future Terraform use.

+This can either be done with the `qm` command line tool, or with the Proxmox Web UI.

 ###  Convert the VM to a Template
 1. Locate the VM ID: